Suspicion grows China was behind hack of U.S. commission

 U.S. officials said there was no indication hackers managed to gain access to electronic files related to the commission's most sensitive project - a classified version of its annual public report.
 Electronic materials related to this project are kept on classified servers, isolated from the Internet, which are operated by agencies other than the commission itself, one official said.

-(Additional reporting by Jim Finkle; Editing by Eric Beech and Philip Barbara)
+(Additional reporting by Jim Finkle, and Sally Huang in Beijing; Editing by Eric Beech, Philip Barbara and Nick Macfie)